Editor's Note: This post was originally published in March 2016 and has been updated for accuracy and comprehensiveness.

 GSA Schedule Vendor Days

-In addition to the above mandatory trainings, GSA offers extensive online training opportunities for companies of all sizes.
-A few online trainings that will benefit potential GSA schedule holders include:
+In addition to the above mandatory pieces of training, GSA offers extensive online training opportunities for companies of all sizes.
+A few online pieces of training that will benefit potential GSA schedule holders include:

 - New Contractor Orientation for Schedule Holders